micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 ## Register a new plugin into the TFA core of the shadow builder

-The shadow-builder is relying on tfa's plugins to be executed to answer the parser dispatch.
-Therefore the need of some interoperability is needed.
+The shadow-builder is relying on TFA's plugins execution to answer the parser dispatchment.
+Therefore, the need for some interoperability exists.

-Every new plugins are written by implementing the IPlugin interface as shown in the file src_root/tfa_core/inc/tfa/IPlugin.h.
-All what the interface needs to do is to implement the pure virtual function.
-A simple example would be as in the
+Every new plugin is written by implementing the IPlugin interface as shown in the file `src_root/tfa_core/inc/tfa/IPlugin.h`.
+All the interface needs to do, is to implement the pure virtual functions.
+A simple example would be as in the _plugin_test_.
-plugin_test:

-in the plugin header:
+In the plugin header:

 ``` cpp
 class TimeBenchmarking: public IPlugin {